 What is CI/CD?

-Continuous Integration and Continuous Deployment is a DevOps practice that helps to automate the process of build, test and deploying code.
+Continuous Integration and Continuous Deployment is a DevOps practice that helps to automate the process of build, test, and deploying code.
 Most CI/CD tools were created to speed up this sometimes very manual process.
-Some of the earliest CI/CD practices start with tools Jenkins, an open source tool, still used today, that ignited CI adoption around 2000.
+Some of the earliest CI/CD practices start with tools like Jenkins, an open source tool still used today, that ignited CI adoption around 2000.

-CI/CD continued to gain steam in the mid 2000's-2010s, with the introduction of modern tools that require less manual set up and maintenance.
-You'd be hard pressed to find a DevOps team today without some semblance of a CI/CD process.
+CI/CD continued to gain steam in the mid-2000s through the 2010s with the introduction of modern tools that require less manual setup and maintenance.
+You'd be hard-pressed to find a DevOps team today without some semblance of a CI/CD process.

 Top 5 CI/CD Tools

 GitHub Actions is by far the most common CI tool that we see teams here at Cycle using.
-GitHub has a track record of serving enterprise and SMB teams of various stages in development.
-Being native to GitHub source control provides tight coupling to a user's repository making it a relatively easy tool to get started with.
-Due to the large community and the ease of integration, it makes Actions a good first choice for anyone running small or large workloads.
-However, those outside of the GitHub ecosystem may not be a great fit for obvious reasons.
+GitHub has a track record of serving enterprise and SMB teams at various stages in development.
+Being native to GitHub source control provides tight coupling to a user's repository, making it a relatively easy tool to get started with.
+Due to the large community and ease of integration, Actions is a good first choice for anyone running small or large workloads.
+However, those outside of the GitHub ecosystem may not find it a great fit.

 Key features:

-The integration with GitHub Actions and Cycle is seamless, making it easy to deploy to bare metal or cloud infrastructure, without the need for Helm, Kubernetes or YAML.
+The integration with GitHub Actions and Cycle is seamless, making it easy to deploy to bare metal or cloud infrastructure, without the need for Helm, Kubernetes, or custom YAML.

 2. GitLab

-GitLab is another popular choice among the Cycle community, a CI/CD tool focused on creating an AI driven comprehensive DevSecOps experience.
-With an emphasis on enterprise security, GitLab, a staple in the CI space, partners with companies looking for a secure all in one experience
+GitLab is another popular choice among the Cycle community, offering an AI‑driven comprehensive DevSecOps experience.
+With an emphasis on enterprise security, GitLab partners with companies looking for a secure all‑in‑one solution.
+Tightly coupled with their source code management, the build-test-deploy experience is relatively seamless.

 Key features: